Tricentis/ToscaExecutionClient/README.md

 Our Tosca Execution Clients allow you to trigger Tosca TestEvents from CI/CD pipelines or other environments.
 Coming with lots of configuration options, Tosca Execution Clients are an out-of-the box solution to leverage the Execution API of Tosca Server.
 If you want to integrate directly with Tosca Server Execution API, please take a look at Tricentis Tosca documentation.
 On top of that, Tosca Execution Clients are fully script-based, enabling easy customization to tailor your Tosca CI/CD integration exactly to your business needs.

 ## System requirements
 Tosca Execution Clients require at least Tosca Server 15.2 LTS or newer.
 To support both Windows and Linux operating systems, we provide 2 versions of Tosca Execution Client.
 For Windows systems we provide Tosca Execution Client as PowerShell script.
-For Windows systems we provide Tosca Execution Client as Bash script.
+For Linux systems we provide Tosca Execution Client as Shell script.

 ### Windows
 To run Tosca Execution Client on Windows, at least PowerShell 3.1 or newer is required.